SergeyVorobiev/M88-GameStick-Patch/README.md

 ## Adding / Removing / Replacing Games

-To add a game place the ROM file into the *sdcard/roms* folder.
+To add a game, place the ROM file into the *sdcard/roms* folder.
 The stick does not automatically scan* the roms folder for changes, hence you must register any changes manually or use [Game DB Tool](#game-db-tool).

 \* *Actually the stick will scan and rebuild the database if it could not find it on sdcard, but it is